 Times Now broadcast a show targetting the 49 celebrities who had written an open letter to the Prime Minister, expressing concern over mob lynching in the country.

-In an October 11 Twitter thread, West Bengal police had clarified, “Prima facie it seems to be a case of personal enmity and it has nothing to do with politics.”
+In an October 11 Twitter thread, West Bengal police clarified, “Prima facie it seems to be a case of personal enmity and it has nothing to do with politics.”

-The police had also mentioned that Pal was in “serious financial crisis.”
+Police had also mentioned that Pal was in “serious financial crisis.”

 After the family’s statements, the BJP was on the back foot over the triple murder.
 The party’s state chief Dilip Ghosh denied that he ever said that the murders had a political motive.
-Days before, Ghosh had tweeted, “…political violence continues unabated even during Durga Puja.”
+Days before, Ghosh had tweeted“…political violence continues unabated even during Durga Puja.”

 Donate to Alt News!